 - 1 teaspoon minced garlic

-- 2 cups cooked, shredded chicken (store bought rotisserie chicken works perfectly)
+- 3 cups fully cooked shredded chicken breast, store bought rotisserie chicken works perfectly

 Instructions

-- Cook lasagna noodles according to package directions.
+- Boil the lasagna noodles in salted water according to the package directions for al dente.

 Nutrition information is automatically calculated using generic ingredients, and is an estimate not a guarantee.
 For more accurate results, please refer to the labels on your ingredients at home.